 Accommodations in college for students with disabilities as defined by the American’s with Disability Act, and 504 Rehabilitation Act (Section E) of 1973.
 The Difference between High School and College is that accommodations in high school focus on success, but in college, the focus is access.
 Further, in high school a success focus may result in having expectations adjusted so that a student can graduate, but in College pace nor academic content may be adapted.
 In college, all students must be qualified which means the student must be able to perform the essential skills required in their courses and program of study, and meet graduation standards.
 The following list represents how high school accommodations may be provided at Thaddeus Stevens College.

-Frequently Requested Accommodations and Implementation at Thaddeus Stevens College of Technology
+Frequently Requested Accommodations and Implementation

 - Verbal Cues to refocus- Instructors will generally remind ANY student to refocus, behavior that repeatedly needs reminders and disrupts instruction may result in the student being asked to leave class and meet with a counselor.